Bruce and Balliol : Scottish Raids 1272-1372

 The government moves to York while Edward, assisted by Bishop Bek, defeats the Scots under Wallace at Falkirk.
 Wallace is executed.

 1300 – Mayor for Newcastle

-Newcastle is permitted to elect a senior burgess or mayor, a sign of its continuing civic status and dvelopment of trade.
+Newcastle is permitted to elect a senior burgess or mayor, a sign of a continuing growth in the town’s civic status and development of trade.

 1303 – Ship loading banned at Shields

 1303 – Bishop grants mining rights

 The Bishop of Durham who has extensive lead and coal mining rights across Durham grants lesser land owners rights to mine their land.

 Newcastle is already well established in shipping coal.
 It is known that coal was shipped to London from at least as early as 1305.